SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 "IPv6 ready": it can be pinged and the world's DNS servers know how to reach it over the protocol, I'd never told `apache` it is expected to be able to serve content over SSL over IPv6.

-After all the investigatory effort, to fix I just needed to update the `apache` ports configuration to add a new `NameVirtualHost` directive for the server's IPv6 address on both ports 80 and 443:
+After all the investigatory effort, the fix just consisted of a minor update the `apache` ports configuration to add a new `NameVirtualHost` directive for the server's IPv6 address on both ports 80 and 443:

 ```